 After the presiding officer declares the vote on a question, and before the Local proceeds to another order of business, any member may ask for a division.
 A standing vote shall then be taken and the Secretary shall count it.

-If any member wishes to challenge (appeal) a decision of the chair she/he must do so at the time the decision is made.
-If the challenge is seconded, the member shall be asked to state briefly the basis for her/his decision, following which the chairman shall immediately and without debate put the question: "Shall the decision of the chair be sustained " A majority vote shall decide except that in the event of a tie the chair is sustained.
+If any member wishes to challenge (appeal) a decision of the chair they must do so at the time the decision is made.
+If the challenge is seconded, the member shall be asked to briefly state the basis for their decision, following which the chair shall immediately and without debate put the question: "Shall the decision of the chair be sustained " A majority vote shall decide except that in the event of a tie the chair is sustained.

 After a question has been decided, any two members who have voted in the majority may, at the same or next meeting, move reconsideration thereof.

-No member shall enter or leave a meeting during the reading of the minutes, the initiation of new members, the installation of officers, or the taking of a vote; and no member shall be allowed to leave without the permission of the Vice-President.
+No member shall enter or leave a meeting during the taking of a vote

 The Local's business, and proceedings of meetings, are not to be divulged to any person outside the Local or the Canadian Union of Public Employees.